 Crowds of tourists, architectural eye candy, and a brownie-induced sugar rush.
 If it all gets too much, take yourself for a wee chillax and a breather in the Royal Mile’s 17th century-style secret garden.
 Stroll through manicured hedges and arched trees into this peaceful wee escape from the busy street outside.
 It’s sheltered, quiet, and never seems to be busy.
 Ssssssh!

-Have your cake and eat it.
+Have your cake and eat it at Lovecrumbs.
 Just dinnae expect your choice of cake to be a quick decision.
 A selection of heavenly sweet treats is displayed in a wooden cabinet; from rich, chocolaty brownies, to icing-loaded sponge cakes.
 All are best enjoyed with a quality cup of coffee.
 If you’re really lucky, you might even bag the best seat in the house… *in* the window.
 Check out our other favourite independent coffee shops in Edinburgh here.

 6) The Jolly Judge

-What better way to end your day than with a wee bevy in front of the fire?
+What better way to end your day than with a wee bevy in front of the fire at The Jolly Judge?
 This tiny, hidden pub is just the place.
 Tucked away on James Court – next to the charming Writers’ Museum – this cosy wee gem has low ceilings, a relaxed atmosphere and plenty of Scottish branded drinks to choose from.
 If you’re around for pub quiz night on a Monday - even better!